-Daybreak is a high quality program of activities and is designed to promote well-being through social and health-related services for persons with Alzheimer’s or other forms of memory loss.
-As an Adult Daycare program, we operate during daytime hours, Monday through Friday, in a safe, supportive, cheerful environment.
-Hot catered lunches that accommodate special diets are included, along with a morning and afternoon snack
+Daybreak is a high quality program of activities designed to promote well-being through social and health-related services for persons with Alzheimer’s or other forms of memory loss.
+As an adult day program, we operate 9:30 a.m. - 3:30 p.m.
+Monday through Friday, in a safe, supportive, cheerful environment.
+Hot catered lunches that accommodate special diets are included, along with a morning and afternoon snack.

 The intent of Daybreak is three-fold:

 - To provide older adults with memory loss an opportunity to get out of the house and receive cognitive, physical and social stimulation which improves memory loss.

 - To give caregivers a much-needed break in which to attend to personal needs, accomplish various tasks, or simply rest and relax.